Making a Mid Career Switch? 5 Things You Need To Know

-If not, are you willing to invest in time and money to acquire those skill set?
+If not, are you willing to invest time and money to acquire the necessary skill sets?

 Take an assessment test to find out.
 You can try using CareerExplorer.

-Their career test is designed to measure a person’s traits and match them to careers.
+Their career test is designed to measure a person’s traits and match them to ideal careers.
 The unique psychometric assessment measures people on 186 traits across 8 categories including, personality, needs, culture, interests, and abilities.

 3. Money should not be the deciding factor

-So if your intent is purely money driven, think again.
-There are too many instances of such not working out.
+So if your decision is purely money driven, think again.
+There are too many instances of such career switches not working out.

-4. Do a trial
+4. Do a career trial

 Why not give it a try before you go all out?

 Just do it for free, and learn as you go.